Great American Smokeout: When Nicotonic Receptors Must Die!

 Nicotonic Receptors: Why It's Hard to Quit Smoking

-I am typically considered a smart person...(either that or everybody just lies to me because I'm too incredibly stupid to realize it), but I choose to believe that I am indeed fairly smart.
+I am typically considered a fairly intelligent person.
 I also know that I am strong, capable, persistent, and determined.
 So, why, then is it so darn hard to quit smoking?
 I mean, surely a person with the above mentioned qualities can figure out a way to quit smoking!!
 Sheesh!
 I mean, I always want to quit smoking (usually WHILE I'm smoking), but when those nicotine withdrawals start kicking, I give in.
 Not every single time, but more times than I care to admit.

 So, I started doing a little more research about nicotine withdrawals and how nicotine affects the body in general.
 This video illustrates how our brains have receptors in which nicotine fits perfectly.
 Not only the that...the more we feed our body nicotine, the more nicotine receptors are "born".
 When we deprive our body of nicotine by say, for instance, quitting smoking, the nicotine receptors start screaming at us for their nicotine fix.

 If we give in and feed the body nicotine, then the misbehaving receptors in our brain calm down quickly.
 If we starve our body of nicotine, then the misbehaving receptors still calm down, but usually not before we get a headache, or start sweating, or get irritable, or shaky, or any other number of nicotine withdrawal symptoms.
 Additionally, if we continue to starve our bodies of nicotine, the the nicotine receptors slowly begin to die off.